JennyLi2/Web-Interface-for-Remote-Python-Computation/readme.md

 ```
 The text in square brackets [ ] can be replaced accordingly, while the others are fixed terms and should not be changed.

 "[option 1]" and "[option 2]" are the names of the scripts to be shown in the dropdown list for users to select.
 More options can be added following the above format.
-Each script should have an array of input fields that specify the inputs it needs for the computation.
+Each script should have an list of input fields that specify the inputs it needs for the computation.

 An input field should have the following attributes:
 * label
-* type (All types can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#input_types).
-Commonly used ones are `text` and `number`, the use of other types in this program is still under experimentation.)
 * name
+* type
+  * Available types:
+    * text
+    * textarea
+    * number
+    * float
+    * decimal
+    * hidden
+    * boolean (i.e. checkbox)
+    * select (i.e. dropdown list)
+    * radio
+    * file
+    * date
+    * time
+  * check the input fields of `script1` in spec.json to see the examples

 The following attributes are optional:
+* choices (for types: 'select', 'radio')
+* default
-* value
+* description
+* extension (for type: 'file')
 * placeholder
 * required
 * readonly
+* max (for types: 'number', 'float', 'decimal', 'text')
+* min (for types: 'number', 'float', 'decimal', 'text')

 This is an example of an input field:
 ```javascript